nickv8/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-A recipe app where a user can search, create and store recipes.
+A recipe app where a user can search, create and store recipes
 ### Features
 The user will be able to search recipes, add / save their own recipes including descriptions, ingredients and cooking instructions.
 We want user to be able to utilize Google Login API to login into our website.
 ### Technologies